 Contracted Yard or House Work

-It is the responsibility of a contractor to remove all yard waste and construction debris from the property, Right-of-Way, or public easement.
+The City will not pick up yard debris from contracted work.
+It is the responsibility of the contractor to remove all yard waste and construction debris from the property, Right-of-Way, or public easement.

 When hiring contractors to perform any yard or construction work, they are responsible for removing any waste or debris.
 Contractors cutting and trimming trees and shrubs are responsible for removing all tree trunks, stumps and limbs.
 Be sure to have this debris removal included in the price quote for the job.
 Please review the City’s guides and policies for more information.